PhilipKoller/ImageGallery/README.md

  http://localhost:[port]

 ## Overview
-for a detailed overview of the application checkout the .excalidraw file located in the root directory of the project folder
+For a detailed overview of the application checkout the .excalidraw file located in the root directory of the project folder

-to view in vs Code make sure to add the Excalidraw extension
+To view in vs Code make sure to add the Excalidraw extension or load file into https://excalidraw.com/